SWS-Methodology/Standards/setup.md

 ### Engineering
 * Access to the SWS shared workspace.
 * Access to the system, both the QA and the Production server.
-* Grant access to datasets.
+* Permissions to access datasets.
 * Access to the SWS shared drives.

 ### Team A